devtheJigyasa/jigyasanews.ai/README.md

     ├── mobile-method.jpeg
     └── mobile-results.jpeg
 ```
+[page:3]

+---

 ## Roadmap

-Planned direction for Arixion AI includes:
+Planned direction for Arixion AI (beyond this frontend prototype) includes:[page:3]

+- Connecting the UI to real verification backends and APIs.
-- Source-backed verification workflows
+- Source‑backed verification workflows and explicit citations.
-- Stronger claim credibility scoring
+- Stronger claim credibility scoring and explanations.
-- Better reasoning visibility for outputs
+- Better reasoning visibility for outputs.
-- Expanded scanning and extraction flows
+- Expanded scanning and extraction flows.
-- Verification dashboards and research interfaces
+- Verification dashboards and research interfaces.
-- Trust layers for fast-moving digital information
+- Trust layers for fast‑moving digital information.[page:3]

 ---

 ## Contributing

-Contributions are welcome if they align with the project’s verification-first vision.
+Contributions are welcome if they align with the project’s verification‑first vision.[page:3]

-You can contribute by:
+You can contribute by:[page:3]

 - Improving UI and UX
-- Refining verification workflows
+- Refining flows for claims and results
-- Strengthening front-end architecture
+- Strengthening frontend architecture and responsiveness
 - Improving performance and accessibility
 - Proposing features that increase trust, clarity, and usefulness

 ### Contribution flow

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Open a pull request with a clear explanation
+4. Open a pull request with a clear explanation.[page:3]

 ---

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **MIT License**.[page:3]

 ---

 ## Short Description

 **Arixion AI — Intelligence That Verifies.
-A verification-first AI engine that filters digital noise into trustworthy, verifiable insights.**
+A verification‑first AI interface that prototypes how AI can filter digital noise into trustworthy, verifiable insights, built as a static HTML/CSS/JS experience.**[page:3]